 The most essential thing homebuyers want from a Realtor is risk management!
 Yes, arranging for showings, referring mortgage providers, home inspectors, and lawyers is not risk management.
 That is providing a service and a responsibility of the profession.

 Over the years, I have helped hundreds of buyers from all income groups, ethnicities, and cultures, from investors to first-time buyers.
-At the end of the day, buyers want to feel that their decisions were right and in alignment with their comfort zone.
+Ultimately, buyers want to feel confident that their decisions were correct and aligned with their comfort zone.

 Some buyers’ perspectives: